 What is Counselling?

 Counselling is a confidential talking therapy that allows a person to talk about their concerns in a confidential safe environment.
-Counselling aims to help overcome any fears or issues that may be causing you pain or distress offering a non-judgmental safe place to help make sense of your thoughts and feelings.
-This often involves talking about difficult or painful feelings and experiences in order to face up to problems you may be encountering.
-Counselling can mean different things to different people and is a very individual process, however in general it is a process people embark on when they want to change something in their lives or explore their thoughts and feelings in more depth.
-Counselling is a non directive therapy, therefore a counsellor will never tell you what to do, instead they encourage you to talk, listen without judgement and help explore and uncover any root causes to identity specific thinking or behavioral pattern.
+Counselling aims to help overcome any fears or issues that may be causing you pain or distress offering a non-judgemental safe place to help make sense of your thoughts and feelings.
+This often involves talking about difficult or painful feelings and experiences, in order to face up to problems you may be encountering.
+Counselling can mean different things to different people and is a very individual process, however, in general it is a process people embark on when they want to change something in their lives or explore their thoughts/feelings in more depth.
+Counselling is a non directive therapy, therefore, a counsellor will never tell you what to do, instead they encourage you to talk, listen without judgement and help explore and uncover any root causes to identity specific thinking or behavioral pattern.
 For further information on Counseling and what to expect please visit: www.bacp.co.uk

 How long does the session last?

-Each face to face session usually lasts around 50 mins.
+Each face to face session usually lasts around 40 to 50 mins.
 Sessions can be arranged to suit your individual requirements.
 I offer discounted rates for low income, unemployed and students.

-line are options for those who cannot attend face to face therapy.
+Both telephone and onjine are options for those who cannot attend face to face therapy, please get in touch should you wish to avail.

 Is Counselling confidential?